gamendegamer321/RgbNuke/README.md

 ## Config

-You can change the directory to look for the "warhead.ogg" file in the config.
-Here <code>{global}</code> points to the
-<code>SCP Secret Laboratory/PluginAPI/Plugins/Global</code> directory and you can navigate from there if desired.
-It is
-also possible to use <code>{local}</code>, which points to the <code>SCP Secret Laboratory/PluginAPI/Plugins/{portNr}</code> folder for the port the server is using.

 <code>ColorChangeTime</code> - this will change the time between color changes of the lights.

 <code>NukeChance</code> - This is an integer from 0 to 100 that indicates the chance the warhead will be RGB during a